Toxic Chemical Hair Relaxer

 • Ovarian Cancer

-Products Frequently Cited in Lawsuits
+Products Frequently Named in Lawsuits

-Common Hair Relaxer Brands:
+Common Hair Relaxer Brands Under Legal Scrutiny:

 • L'Oréal USA